Responsible Office – Department:

 All hours worked up to and including forty (40) hours during the work week (Sunday to Saturday) shall be paid at the staff member’s regular hourly rate.
 Staff employees will be paid at a rate of time and one-half their regular hourly rate for all hours worked over forty during the workweek.
-The College considers paid time off for holidays and vacation as hours “worked” for overtime calculation purposes.
+The university considers paid time off for holidays and vacation as hours “worked” for overtime calculation purposes.

 According to the Fair Labor Standards Act (FLSA), compensatory time cannot be substituted for payment of time and a half for hourly employees in the private sector unless the compensatory time is given in the same payroll period in which overtime was incurred.
 Therefore, supervisors can allow a staff employee to take compensatory time within the same payroll week thereby reducing the number of hours worked to 40 or less.

-Staff, including essential staff, may be required to report to work and also be required to incur overtime during emergencies, extraordinary weather conditions, for special campus events, or other circumstances deemed necessary by the College.
-When the College cancels classes, and/or closes administrative offices for extraordinary weather conditions, or other emergencies, work schedules may be changed to differing start and end times, at the discretion of the supervisor and/or the President, to accommodate for snow removal, needed repairs or other necessary services.
+Staff, including essential staff, may be required to report to work and also be required to incur overtime during emergencies, extraordinary weather conditions, for special campus events, or other circumstances deemed necessary by the university.
+When the university cancels classes, and/or closes administrative offices for extraordinary weather conditions, or other emergencies, work schedules may be changed to differing start and end times, at the discretion of the supervisor and/or the President, to accommodate for snow removal, needed repairs or other necessary services.
 During these circumstances, supervisors may also require essential staff to stay until relief shift employees are able to report, or may require essential staff to report to work during a shift that begins at a later start time.
 Refusal to do so may result in suspension without pay or termination.

 Employees are guaranteed a minimum of 4 hours of work when they are called in.